byuitechops/audit-early-documentation/hidden-courses-dont-have-enrollments/hidden-courses-dont-have-enrollments.md

 <!-- What counts as pass/fail/warn? -->
 Pass: If a course is hidden and has no enrollments.

-Warning: If a course is not hidden and has no enrollments

 Fail: If a hidden course has enrollments.
 ### Input Requirements
 #### Source of Inputs